teadross/Clos-Erlang-MC/Readme.md

 #introduction

-This is the source code of the analytical model for the TWC-WSS-Clos-Network, you can download it and run the 'MainFunc.java'.
+This is the source code of the analytical model for the MC-WSS-Clos-Network, you can download it and run the 'MainFunc.java'.

 You can modify all available parameters in 'Constant.java'.